 They resemble this chopped Mediterranean salad in that they all contain cucumbers and tomatoes.

-However you may see slight differences such as the inclusion of onions or perhaps different herbs.
+However, slight differences exist such as the inclusion of onions or perhaps different herbs.

-But whatever you call it, this salad is healthy and delicious.
+But whatever you call it, this salad is refreshing and delicious.

 - Zucchini Chickpea Stew